Now taking EOIs to deploy on Operation Locke. Find out more.

 If you are not yet a DRA volunteer, fill in our application form below and a friendly member of our Membership Team will contact you soon to guide you on the next steps.

-If you are already a DRA volunteer and want to submit an Expression of Interest (EOI) to deploy on a live operation, complete the EOI form at the bottom of this page.
+If you are already a DRA volunteer and want to submit an Expression of Interest (EOI) to deploy on a live operation, please keep reading the information below and then complete the EOI form via the ‘Submit your EOI’ link at the bottom of this page.

 Want to volunteer locally?

-If you can only spare a few hours or a day in your local area, sign up to the NAB Foundation Recovery Crew to become a community volunteer.
+Interested in assisting as a community volunteer in your local area, sign up to the NAB Foundation Recovery Crew.

 Learn more